 No. Candidates are asked to complete some additional items for Trine through the CASPA process.

 Do you have a tuition deposit?

 Trine University PA Program requires confirmation of your seat in the class with a two-part non-refundable* tuition deposit of $500.00 each time.
-The first deposit will be required within two (2) weeks of your formal offer to hold your seat.
-The second deposit will be two (2) weeks after the first deposit to confirm your ongoing commitment to start the program.
+The first deposit will be required within three (3) weeks of your formal offer to hold your seat.
+The second deposit will be three (3) weeks after the first deposit to confirm your ongoing commitment to start the program.
 Should an applicant be offered a seat close to the program’s start date, the deposits will be due sooner.

 *If Trine’s program is not approved by the ARC-PA to begin in August 2018, the tuition deposits will be refunded.